A wine made from Albert Bichot’s estate in Pommard which abuts the vineyards of Volnay.

 The wine is aged in oak for just over a year using about one third new oak.

-It is full and round on the palate with ripe tannins and rich, but not overly heavy in body.
+Full and round on the palate with ripe tannins and rich, but not heavy, substance.

 you may also like